 The Fourth of July is a defining summer holiday—and it is always fun to realize that across the country, the entire nation is collectively celebrating our nation’s independence.
 While there are nearly unlimited options for celebrating the Fourth of July, some firework displays and community gatherings tend to draw the biggest and best crowds.
 Here’s how to have the perfect 2019 Fourth of July in Iowa!

 Featuring four days of Fourth of July festivities, 4thFest is an annual Coralville traditions that draws hundreds of patriotic patrons to its events every July.
 Featuring 5K races, live music, the region’s largest parade and of course, fireworks, 4thFest is a family friendly event that always draws a crowd.
 Whether you only catch a single day or the entire festivities, it’s hard not to have a good time while celebrating the Fourth of July with 4thFest in Coralville.

 Serving as the perfect precursor to the Fourth of July holiday, the Iowa City Jazz Festival takes place the weekend before the Fourth of July and does not only provide some live music to tap your feet to, but also delivers an amazing community experience.
 Featuring all day festivities and multiple stages, the streets of Iowa City really come to life with the Jazz Festival.
 Even if you consider yourself only a casual listener, the Iowa City Jazz Festival strikes the right notes for a great time regardless of what festivities you choose to partake in.

-With over 70 events taking place over the two weeks of the Freedom Festival in Cedar Rapids, all culminating in fireworks on the Fourth of July with the city skyline as the backdrop, there almost isn’t enough time in the day to check out all the action.
+With tons of events taking place over the several days of the Freedom Festival in Cedar Rapids, all culminating in fireworks on the Fourth of July with the city skyline as the backdrop, there almost isn’t enough time in the day to check out all the action.
 Whatever events you decide to partake in, whether it’s the Freedom Festival Parade or any one of the many free outdoor concerts, the whole family can have a fun time while celebrating the nation’s birthday in Cedar Rapids.